mariavasss/robonomics.network/content/posts/robobank-introduction.md

 A separate parachain provides specific functions, and the native token is used to pay commissions for performing these functions on the Polkadot network.

-The creators of the parachain are limiting the capabilities of their Polkadot segment to increase performance, while the presence of other parachains and the ability to send a transaction from one parachain to another using [XCMP](https://wiki.polkadot.network/docs/en/learn-crosschain) can achieve a network effect.
+The parachain creators are limiting the capabilities of their Polkadot segment to increase performance, while the presence of other parachains and the ability to send a transaction from one parachain to another using [XCMP](https://wiki.polkadot.network/docs/en/learn-crosschain) can achieve a network effect.

 Each parachain builds its own ['runtime' from modules called 'pallet'](https://substrate.dev/docs/en/knowledgebase/runtime/).